AntoninGuilloux/DeformationWhitehead/README.md

 # DeformationWhitehead
-Computation of the Deformatino variety of the Whitehead Link Complement
+Computation of the Deformation variety of the Whitehead Link Complement

+Uses Snappy under Sage
+Groebner basis with giac engine